achaszar/achaszar/README.md

 My name is Austin Chaszar and i am looking to become a junior software developer.

+Adding some text to this file in git kraken!
 <!--
 **achaszar/achaszar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.